avetharun/FabricDatapackUtils/docs/index.rst

 .. contents:: Table of Contents
    :depth: 2

 Introduction
 ============

 Welcome to the documentation for Fabric Datapack Utils!
-This mod is designed to enhance your Minecraft experience by adding support for various features not found in vanilla gameplay.
-Whether you're a datapack developer or a player looking for support for a map.
+This mod is designed to enhance your Minecraft experience by adding support for various features not found in vanilla datapack commands.

+- `Overall API  </api>`_

 Installation
 ============